hoyounglee/PaperReview/Ego-topo/README.md

  - converts egocentric video into a topological map consisting of activity “zones” and their rough spatial proximity.
 ![image](https://user-images.githubusercontent.com/6396598/130926088-1718cda0-7ce5-42ae-9235-523b11a39cf4.png)

+***What they want to do? make a zone-affortance graph and utilize it for anticipating future actions***

 ## Main idea
 1. train a **zone localization network** to discover commonly visited spaces from egocentric video.